AI Adoption

 How we calculate it:

-For each group (team, level, geography, tool), we calculate the percentage of people who used AI tools that day.
-In most views, we count anyone who used ANY AI tool.
+For each group (team, level, geography, tool or non-contributors), we calculate the percentage of people who used AI tools on a given day out of everyone in the group, including active and inactive AI users, and those without AI accounts or integration with Multitudes.
+In most views, we count anyone who used any AI tool.
 In the AI Tool view, we calculate DAU separately for each specific tool—so if someone uses both Cursor and Claude Code on the same day, they count towards the DAU for both tools.

 What good looks like